 That being said, I know the clocks move forward in spring and go back an hour in fall.
 However, into which measure of time?
 Is daylight savings time the one in the spring or the fall?
 Same for you?

 Also, since first writing this article, I’ve learned that, technically, it is daylight saving (singular) time.
 As in it is saving some time in daylight — or at least that’s my take on why it is singular (saving) and not plural (savings).
-From here forward I’ve fixed that spellling.
+From here forward I’ve fixed that spelling.

 When is Daylight Saving Time